wp-sms/wp-sms/readme.txt

 == Changelog ==
 = dev-master =
 * Added engy.solutions gateway.
+* Added new option for sending Unicode for non-English characters (such as Persian, Arabic, Chinese or Cyrillic characters).

 = 4.0.20 =
 * Added country code to prefix numbers if this option has value on the setting page.